SumiSastri/dev-blogs/docs/Java/part_3_java-memory-management.md

 ## How methods are called - EXAM QUESTION

+- Javac compiler runs
+- Memory - stack, heap and meta

-- Main calls methods of the classes
+- When a program runs, the main (static) method calls methods of the classes
-- Attributes of the of class are stored on the stack
+- Attributes of the of class are stored on a local variable frame
-- Attributes therefore will be stored on a LIFO basis

 - Base pointer is first data in
 - Stack pointer is where the last data is stored
+- Stack processes data on a LIFO basis

 What is stored?
 Params and local variables of a method